Jamie Densmore knows good fuel!

 “The oil we are selling burns so much cleaner than your traditional heating oil, and that’s something that was very important to me with my environmental background,” Densmore said.
 “I want to make sure that I’m providing my customers with the best possible fuel choice that they have.”

-Jamie Densmore knows good heating fuel and she’s passionate about the product her company is selling today, which is cleaner and greener than ever before in her company’s 75-year history.
+Jamie Densmore knows good heating fuel and she’s passionate about the product her company is selling today, which is cleaner and greener than ever before in her company’s 75-year history, which she discussed during the first episode of the podcast Mission Possible: Delivering Cleaner, Greener Fuel Today.

 Densmore is the third-generation owner of Densmore Oil Company located in Stonington, Connecticut.
 Her grandfather started the company back in 1949 as a sheet metal company.
 In the 1950s, the company transitioned to fuel delivery, and decades later added air conditioning and plumbing services as well.
 Jamie bought the company from her father three years ago after obtaining two degrees.
 She majored in Ecology and Evolutionary Biology (E&EB) at the University of Connecticut for her undergraduate degree, and later received a master’s degree in public administration (MPA) from Northeastern University.